mloweris/mloweris.github.io/src/content/home/about.md

 # Biography

-Mark Lowerison is the Director of the Clinical Research Unit in the Cumming School of Medicine at the University of Calgary.
-Marks research interests include application of high performance computation and statistical simulation to clinical research problems.
+Mark Lowerison is the a staff member and student in the Cumming School of Medicine at the University of Calgary.

-Mark leads the Clinical Research unit which operates as a service support centre providing technical and methodological support to the Cumming School of Medicine.
+As staff Mark is the Director of the Cumming School of Medicine [Clinical Research Unit] (//cru.ucalgary.ca).

+As a biostatistics PhD Student, Marks research interests include application of high performance computation and statistical simulation to clinical research problems.